What Is a Privacy Center and Do You Need One

 Your Cookie Policy

-Your cookie policy should also be comprehensive and easy to find so that users can refresh their memory of their data privacy rights and your cookie practices.
+Your cookie policy should be comprehensive and easy to find so that users can refresh their memory of their data privacy rights and your cookie practices.

 Your Terms and Conditions Agreement